NilanchalaPanda/medium_clone_be/Notes.md

 - Similar to the follow user endpoint.
 Just that, this will be a `Delete` endpoint for the same use-case.
 - Also updated the `getProfile` service with fetching of latest response for the follow.

+## 31. Feed Articles Endpoint

+- Does require Authentication.
+- When user follows another writer, then his/her articles are shown in the feed.
+- There is offset and limit option as well.